 All application materials must be submitted by 7:00 PM Central Standard Time (US) on October 1, 2021.
 Incomplete applications will not be considered for review.

 The Walter Massey Fellowship is awarded to outstanding scientists and engineers who have recently received their Ph.D. or are in the process of completing degree requirements.
 This fellowship was established in honor of Argonne’s first Black laboratory director, Dr. Walter Massey, who is a distinguished advocate of equity in science and education.
 Walter Massey Fellows will pursue independent research that supports Argonne purpose: make game-changing discoveries and inspire new technology to meet national needs for sustainable energy, economic competitiveness, and security.

 All qualified applicants will be considered for this fellowship and those who can demonstrate leadership in the areas of Diversity, Equity, and Inclusion are encouraged to apply.

 - Proposals must align with Argonne or DOE missions

-- Proposals from all areas of STEM that align with Argonne and DOE missions will be considered.
-Proposals in the area of climate change mitigation such as AI for climate modeling, energy storage for decarbonization, and decision science for climate threat resilience are encouraged.
+- Proposals from all areas of STEM that align with Argonne and DOE missions will be considered, including proposals in the areas of:

 - The following funding model allows Fellows to advance independent research as outlined in their fellowship proposal, while making significant contributions to Argonne initiatives: